You must be able to read, write and comprehend the English language at a level exceeding basic conversational English. Required IELTS level is 6.5.

 - Ground school (theory) training may be scheduled later in the day through an online class so that flying or simulator time can be done during the day.

-- If flight/simulator training is cancelled during the week because of bad weather trainees would have this time off, however those training hours would need to be completed on a weekend to make up the time and keep on track.
+- If flight or simulator training is cancelled during the week because of bad weather trainees would have this time off, however those training hours would need to be completed on a weekend to make up the time and keep on track.

-All training is run from the Oshawa Airport; at the Canadian Flight Academy building (1250 Airport Blvd, Oshawa ON).
+All training is run from the Peterborough Airport at the Canadian Flight Academy building (400 Tailwind Drive, Peterborough, ON).

-No. This is a full time 2-year, 3-semester, 9 phase program.
-The majority of ground school is delivered using online means, and the flight activity training (simulator/aircraft) is delivered in-person, on site at the Oshawa Airport training facility.
+No. This is a full-time, 2-year, 3-semester, 9-phase program.
+The majority of ground school is delivered online and the flight activity training (simulator and aircraft) is delivered in-person, on site at the Peterborough Airport training facility.

 It is recommended that students do not attempt to hold full or part-time jobs, as program training activities cannot be scheduled to accommodate their work timetable.